microsoft/weekly-planner-wp/README.md

  * Windows 8
  * Windows Phone SDK 8.0
- * NuGet Package Manager (https://nuget.org/), Visual Studio extension to install and update third-party libraries and tools in Visual Studio
+ * Latest NuGet Package Manager (>2.7.1) from https://nuget.org/ to enable NuGet Package Restore

 To build and run the sample:

  * Open the SLN file
    * File > Open Project, select the file wpweeklyplanner.sln
- * Install Windows Phone Toolkit for the project.
-   * Right click solution RSSReader in Solution Explorer -> select Manage NuGet Packages for Solution
-   * Search for 'wptoolkit' and install the 'Windows Phone toolkit' package
  * Depending on whether you want to run the WP7 or WP8 version of the application, select either wprestaurantapp_WP7 or wprestaurantapp_WP8 as a StartUp Project.
  * Select the target, for example 'Emulator WVGA'.
  * Press F5 to build the project and run it on the Windows Phone Emulator.